ChilliCream/graphql-platform/website/src/blog/2021-09-27-hot-chocolate-12/2021-09-27-hot-chocolate-12.md

     });
 ```

-I know, the expression I wrote there is not safe, it is just an example.
-But it should give you an idea of how easily you can now write compilable expression that we can integrate.
-All of these are compilable expressions, we will integrate the expression specified into the compiled resolver method.
+I know the expression I wrote up there is not safe; it is just an example of how you can access nearly anything from the resolver context and make it injectable into your resolver.
+The expression will be compiled into the resolver.

-Also we could go further and you could write a selector for your resolver compiler extension that really inspects the parameter.
-These inspections are run at startup so there is no overhead on the runtime.
+We could go further and write a selector for your resolver compiler extension that inspects the parameter.
+These inspections are only run at startup, which ensures that there is no reflection overhead at runtime.

 ```csharp
 .AddGraphQLServer()